robert-zaremba/nep-136-fungible-token/README.md

 Our work is mostly influenced by the aforementioned [ERC-223](https://github.com/Dexaran/ERC223-token-standard/blob/development/README.md) and [NEP-122: Allowance-free vault-based token standard](https://github.com/near/NEPs/issues/122).

+### Account registration

+To simplify the interface we and make sure we send funds only to accounts which agree to receive token of a given type we introduce _account registration_ concept.
+NEP-21 transfer (and approval) functions require payment to cover the potential storage fees.
+Each method which calls a `#payment` method must be marked with `#payment`.
+This complicates the tools design - they will need to ask user to attach payment for every such transaction.
+With __account registration_, an account must firstly to opt-in to a token, and only then it can receive tokens.
+This gives many benefits:

++ protects account for receiving unwanted tokens (spamming, compliance)
++ signals that a smart-contract can handle tokens
++ removes a need for attaching payment to every `transfer` call, and every function which transitively calls `transfer`.

+An account, once registered, can opt-out - with that, a storage deposit will be returned, and the account will stop accepting token transfers.

+### Reactive transfers

+Instead of having `approve` + `transferFrom`, we propose a `transfer_call` function which transfer funds and calls external smart-contract to notify him about the transfer.
+This function essentially requires that a recipient must implement `TransferCallRecipient` interface described below.

 ### Transfer reference (memo)

 We add a required `memo` argument to all transfer functions.
 Similarly to bank transfer and payment orders, the `memo` argument allows to reference transfer to other event (on-chain or off-chain).
 It is a schema less, so user can use it to reference an external document, invoice, order ID, ticket ID, or other on-chain transaction.
 With `memo` you can set a transfer reason, often required for compliance.